LoginRadius/html5-sdk/README.md

 <h6 id="ResetPINByUsernameAndSecurityAnswer-put-"> Reset PIN By SecurityAnswer And Username (PUT)</h6>
- This API is used to reset pin using security question answer and username.
+ This API is used to reset pin using a security question answer and username.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/pin-authentication/reset-pin-by-securityanswer-and-username/)